MicrosoftDocs/dynamics365smb-docs/business-central/admin-data-retention-policies.md

 ## Including Your Extension in a Retention Policy (Requires Help from a Developer)
 By default, retention policies cover only tables that are included in the list of [!INCLUDE[prodshort](includes/prodshort.md)] tables that we provide.
 You can remove default tables from the list, and you can add tables that you own.
 That is, you cannot add a table that you did not create yourself.
 For example, you cannot add other tables from [!INCLUDE[prodshort](includes/prodshort.md)] or from an extension that you have purchased.

-To build your own list of allowed tables, a developer must add some code to the installer codeunit for the extension (a codeunit with the *install* subtype).
+To add your tables to the list of allowed tables, a developer must add some code, for example to the installer codeunit for the extension (a codeunit with the *install* subtype).

 When a developer adds a table, they can specify mandatory and default filters.
 Mandatory filters cannot be removed or modified later when you add tables to define a retention policy.
 Default filters are just friendly suggestions.